What does a UX process look like?

 The bullet points above don’t tell the full story.

 - As mentioned above, this process is very iterative, which may explain why there are many synergies between UX Design, Agile development principles, and the Lean Startup movement.
 It turns out that regular user feedback is at the heart of all of these approaches to product development.
+Beta releases and outcomes from each iteration can be evaluated and priorities adjusted accordingly.

 - One aspect not captured in the above bullet points is the importance of communication throughout a project.
 While doing great design is one thing, communicating great design is equally as important, as even the best concepts will fail if they don’t have buy-in from the right stakeholders.
 The best UX Designers are great communicators.